 The wine museum La Cite du Vin

 If you have the time a must see is the Dunes of Pilat located an hour away on the Atlantic Coast on Arcachon Bay .
-The Dunes are massive measuring 3 kms long and literally covering the nearby pine forests and some small towns.
+The Dunes are massive measuring 3 kms long and are slowing engulfing the nearby pine forests and some small towns, with no stopping in sight.
 You can climb the dunes either by the stairs or up the dune itself, both are cardio workouts!
 From the top you can see sand bars on the Atlantic coast and after all that venture to the sample the best oysters and wine in Europe.
 Europe’s oyster farms are located a couple of miles away.

 Dunes of Pilat creeping onto a nearby forest.